 Make sure you are committed to and passionate about your business idea.
 You will be spending many long hours getting started, and it may take a while for your business to pay off.

 Expect limited or no earnings to start.
-Especially in the first few months, you are building your base and may have start-up costs that offset any profit initially.
+Especially in the first few months, you are building your base and may have start-up costs that offset any initial profit.
 Make sure you have a plan on how to cope during this period.

 Pace yourself and don't take on too much at once.
-Career change doesn't happen overnight, and it is easy to get overwhelmed with all the steps to successfully change careers.
+Career change doesn't happen overnight, and it is easy to get overwhelmed with all the steps to successfully make the transition.
 However, you will get there with commitment and motivation.
 Break down large goals into smaller ones, and try to accomplish at least one small thing a day to keep the momentum going.

 Ease slowly into your new career.
 Take time to network, volunteer, and even work part-time in your new field before committing fully.
-It will not only be an easier transition, but you will have time to ensure you are on the right path and make any necessary changes before working full-time in your new field.
+It will not only make for an easier transition, but you will have time to ensure that you are on the right path and make any necessary changes before working full-time in your new field.

 Take care of yourself.
 You might be feeling so busy with the career transition that you barely have time to sleep or eat.
 However, managing stress, eating right, and taking time for sleep, exercise, and loved ones will ensure you have the stamina for the big changes ahead.